 Delilah, the most-listened-to-woman on radio in the U.S., embraced the medium when she was a middle-schooler in Reedsport, Oregon, reporting school news and sports on KDUN-AM, a small station in her hometown.
-Delilah's soothing voice, open heart and love of music have expanded her audience from the folks in Reedsport to more than eight millionweekly listeners on more than 200 radio stations in the U.S. and Canada.
-Delilah, who celebrated the 25-year anniversary of her nighttime radio program in 2011, was honored at the Alliance of Women in Media's 37th Annual Gracie Awards Gala where she took home the trophy for "Outstanding¬†Host - Entertainment/Information."
+Delilah's soothing voice, open heart and love of music have expanded her audience from the folks in Reedsport to more than eight millionweekly listeners on approximately 160 radio stations in the U.S. Delilah, who celebrated the 25-year anniversary of her nighttime radio program in 2011, was honored at the Alliance of Women in Media's 37th Annual Gracie Awards Gala where she took home the trophy for "Outstanding Host - Entertainment/Information."

 Delilah says her show is a "safety zone where listeners take off their armor, slip into a 'Mr. Rogers' cardigan, sit around the electronic hearth and share their secrets."

 She adds that her audience is "just like me and the two women working on the show, who were once listeners.
 We are single parents who work hard to strike a balance between family and work life.
 We also enjoy our friendships and remember to laugh as much as possible."